card-smart/card-smart/doc/Secure-Channel.md

 ## Used Algorithms
 ### Encryption of communication
 * _data confidentiality_
-* AES256 cipher in CBC mode with PKCS#5 (PKCS#7 padding)
+* AES256 cipher in CBC mode with [ISO9797 M2 padding](https://en.wikipedia.org/wiki/ISO/IEC_9797-1)
-  * shared symmetric key used both by tool and applet
+  * derived shared symmetric key used both by tool and applet
   * maximum length after encryption is 240 B
     * maximum of 223 B of data can be encrypted
       * 16 B need to be padded in case of data length divisible by 16 B
       * otherwise the smallest padding size is 1 B
 ### MAC tags
 * _data integrity, authentication of origin_
+  * non-repudiation is not needed property as MAC key is shared only among 2 parties communicating in special manner
 * based on AES128 CBC MAC with not padding
-  * input data have already desired length as they are produced by AES encryption
+  * response data have already desired length as they are produced by AES encryption
+  * tag in APDU is computed from 5 instruction bytes (CLA, INS, P1, P2, Lc) and encrypted data
+    * missing 11 bytes taken from current iv value
 * _encrypt-then-MAC_ - mechanism
   * ensuring integrity of both plaintext and ciphertext
+  * MAC is computed after encryption
-  * MAC is verified before encryption
+  * MAC is verified before decryption

 ## Secure Channel Establishment
 ### **Tool** Secure Channel Initialization
+* pairingSecret not set yet
 * tool generates _ephemeral_ EC keypair

 ### **Card** Secure Channel Initialization